Please email for further details or to order any of these items. Cheques should be made payable to the “Shropshire Ornithological Society”.

 An introductory chapter describes the wide variety of habitats to be found in the county and maps show the association of particular groups of species with each habitat.
 Each map is accompanied by a commentary by local ornithologists that help to explain the distribution of the bird and how it relates to its chosen habitat.

-An electronic copy of the 1992 Atlas is available at the Historical Ornithology of Shropshire website here (go to 1992 and select the required page numbers).
+An electronic copy of the 1992 Atlas is available at the Historical Ornithology of Shropshire website here.